What You’ll Learn 🖥️

 Appearance on the screen

-The horizontal recorder element offers all the important information like channel names, units, time information, and zoom functions.
+The horizontal recorder element provides all essential information such as channel names, units, time data, and zoom controls.

 Interaction

-When you switch to the User notes option, you can add a user note to the graph.
-You can select the area or sample of the graph where you want the note.
-After you select the area the Edit marker will appear, where you can add a custom note or adjust other parameters:
+When you switch to the User Notes option, you can add a custom note to the graph.
+Simply select the area or sample of the graph where you'd like the note to appear.
+Once selected, the Edit Marker dialog will appear, allowing you to enter a custom note and adjust additional parameters.

 X-axis options

-From the drop-down lists, you can select the Tick type and the display of time on the x-axis.
-There is also an additional option Single time axis, which is useful when you stack recorder widgets vertically.
-When this is enabled all the recorders will only have one x-axis.
+From the drop-down lists, you can select the Tick Type and the Time Display Format for the x-axis.
+There is also an option called Single Time Axis, which is especially useful when multiple recorder widgets are stacked vertically.
+Enabling this option allows all recorders to share a single, unified x-axis.

 Y-axis options

-For noisy DC signals, selecting Average can clean up the display.
+For noisy DC signals, choosing Average can help smooth out the display and improve readability.

-Just have a look at the following screen to see the difference between the three display types.
+Refer to the sample screen below to observe the visual differences between the three display types.

 Drawing options

-You have a lot of available drawing options for the recorder.
+You also have a variety of drawing options available in the Recorder widget:

 Vertical recorder